ybayle/awesome-deep-learning-music/README.md

 > How are the articles sorted?

-In [dl4m.tsv](dl4m.tsv), the articles are sorted by decreasing year (to keep up with the latest news) and then alphabetically.
+In [dl4m.tsv](dl4m.tsv), the articles are first sorted by decreasing year (to keep up with the latest news) and then alphabetically by author's family name.

+> Why are preprint from arXiv included in the list?

+I want to have exhaustive research and the latest news on DL4M.
+However, one should take care of the information provided in the articles currently in review.
+If possible you should wait for the final accepted and peer-reviewed version before citing an arXiv paper.
+I regularly update the arXiv links to the corresponding published papers when available.

 ## Abbreviations used